-The Oscars are the pinnacle for anyone in the cinematic industry and now BatFast is ready to announce the 2019 Cricket Academy Award winners.
+The Oscars are the pinnacle for anyone in the film industry and now BatFast is ready to announce its 2019 Cricket Academy Award winners.

 Best male award

 VIRAT KOHLI – At the start of the year, some people doubted whether Kohli would perform when India toured England in the Summer of 2018.
 Pundits questioned his ability against a swinging ball, with conditions in England suited to lateral movement.
 However, Kohli had a sensational year including 593 Test Match runs against England.
 In 38 Test and ODI matches, he averaged over 71 for the year.
 This puts him head and shoulders above the competition.
 Comparisons to the legendary Sachin Tendulkar are becoming ever-present.

 SMRITI MANDHANA – At just 22 years old Mandhana took the cricket world by storm last year.
 In 12 ODI matches for India, she averaged 66.9 runs.
 She also had a strike rate above 130 in the 25 T20I she played.
 Furthermore, she has started 2019 just as well, meaning she is now first in the ICC women’s ODI player rankings.